-This popular pan-Asian breakfast joint is celebrated (mostly by mainlanders) for it’s celebrity chef founder, Lee Anne Wong.
-While the celeb chef cosign is often what brings people in, the Breakfast Udon, Congee, house made sausage, and savory Skillet Bowls keep them coming back.
-Koko Head Cafe is also known for their savory scones (above shown) which come in a variety of unexpected flavors like Kimchi Bacon Cheddar.
+This popular pan-Asian breakfast joint is celebrated (mostly by mainlanders) for its celebrity chef founder, Lee Anne Wong.
+While the celeb chef co-sign is often what brings people in, the Breakfast Udon, Congee, house-made sausage, and savory Skillet Bowls keep them coming back.
+Koko Head Cafe is also known for its savory scones (above shown) which come in a variety of unexpected flavors like Kimchi Bacon Cheddar.

-If there’s a line outside while you wait– and there most likely will be, as the restaurant doesn’t take reservations– you can pass the time by going to Gecko Books & Comics, across street.
+If there’s a line outside while you wait– and there most likely will be, as the restaurant doesn’t take reservations– you can pass the time by going to Gecko Books & Comics, across the street.
 They have an insane collection of cool comics and collectors items that will keep you busy until your table is ready.

 Island Vintage Coffee